data-prep-kit

 - The kit provides a growing set of modules/transforms targeting laptop-scale to datacenter-scale processing.

-- The data modalities supported today are: Natural Language and Code.
+- The data modalities supported today are: Natural Language, Code, and Image.

-- The modules are built on common frameworks for Python, Ray and Spark runtimes for scaling up data processing.
+- The modules are built on common frameworks for Python and Ray runtimes for scaling up data processing.

-- The kit provides a framework for developing custom transforms for processing parquet files.
+- The kit provides a framework for developing custom transforms for processing Parquet files as well as ZIP, NDJSON, and JSONL file formats.

 For guidance on creating the virtual environment for installing the data prep kit, click here.